Clean Your AC Condenser Unit

 4. After you hose off the fins, check the fan motor for lubrication ports.
 Most newer motors have sealed bearings and can’t be lubricated.
 Check your owner’s manual to be sure.
 If you find ports, add five drops of electric motor oil.
 Don’t use penetrating oil or all-purpose oil.

-5. Clean the indoor unit – The evaporator usually sits in an inaccessible spot inside a metal duct downstream from the blower.
-If you can get to it, gently vacuum its fins with a soft brush as you did with the condenser.
-However, the best way to keep it clean is to keep the air stream from the blower clean.
 Begin by turning off the power to the furnace or blower.
 Usually you’ll find a simple toggle switch nearby in a metal box, otherwise turn the power off at the main panel.
 If you have trouble opening the blower unit or finding the filter, check your owner’s manual for help.
 The manual will also list the filter type, but if it’s your first time, take the old one with you when buying a new one to make sure you get the right size.
 Be sure to keep the power to the blower off whenever you remove the filter.
 Otherwise you’ll blow dust into the evaporator fins.

 6. The evaporator fins dehumidify the air as they cool it, so you’ll find a tube to drain the condensation.
 The water collects in a pan and drains out the side.
 Most tubes are flexible plastic and are easy to pull off and clean.
 But if they’re rigid plastic, you’ll probably have to unscrew or cut off with a saw to check.
 Reapply glue to the rigid tubes using a coupling, or replace them with flexible plastic tubes.

-We here at Morehart Air and Heating like to provide our customers with as much knowledge as possible when it comes to your heating and cooling units.
+We here at Morehart Air Conditioning and Heating like to provide our customers with as much knowledge as possible when it comes to your heating and cooling units.
 If you would like to clean your system yourself the tips are here.
 If you feel a professional is better suited we are waiting for your call.
 Here to help….Always.

 HVAC Repairs with Annual Maintenance Agreement